MartynFitzgerald/UWE-DirectMe-API/README.md

 ```bash
 npm install
 ```
 5. Zip all internal files within the folder DirectMe-API.
-Note: Don't just do the main folder, make sure you highlight all of the files inside!
+Note: Do not just do this for the main folder, make sure you highlight all of the files inside!
 6. Sign into AWS Management Console.
 7. Open the 'Services' Menu and then select the service 'Elastic Beanstalk' under the sub menu of 'Compute'.
 ![AWS 1](./git_screenshots/aws1.png)
 8. Select option 'Create a new environment'.
 ![AWS 2](./git_screenshots/aws2.png)
-9. Afterwards it will ask what type of tier the environment will be, select 'Web server environment'.
+9. Afterwards, it will ask what type of tier the environment will be, select 'Web server environment'
 ![AWS 3](./git_screenshots/aws3.png)
-10. Fill in the name of the application and under the section 'Application code'.
+10. Fill in the name of the application under the section 'Application code'.
 ![AWS 4](./git_screenshots/aws4.png)
 11. Select platform as 'Node.js'.
 ![AWS 5](./git_screenshots/aws5.png)
 12. Select 'Upload your code' and choose the zip file created previously.
-Then Create the environment which may take a few minutes.
+Then create the environment.
+This may take a few minutes.
 ![AWS 6](./git_screenshots/aws6.png)
-13. In the new environment select 'Configuration'.
+13. In the new environment, select 'Configuration'.
 ![AWS 7](./git_screenshots/aws7.png)
 14. Edit the 'Software'.
 ![AWS 8](./git_screenshots/aws8.png)